When Compare Fractions starts, you will be given two fractions to compare, as in the example below:

 Let's make the denominators the same so that we can compare the numerators.
 Fractions with the same denominators are like fractions.

 Here, we will introduce the idea of the least common denominator or LCD.
-LCD is an idea that will be used in comparing fractions, and in adding and subtracting fractions.
+LCD is an idea that will be used in comparing, adding, and subtracting fractions.
 The LCD is the smallest number that both 5 and 2 will divide into evenly.
 Ten is the LCD for the fractions 2/5 and 1/2 because both denominators 5 and 2 divide evenly into 10.

 Once the LCD is found, each fraction is written with the LCD.
 As you can see by the illustration, 2/5 is equal to 4/10 and 1/2 is equal to 5/10.
 Once each fraction is renamed with a common denominator, you only have to compare the numerators - the larger the numerator the larger the fraction.